Standard clearance by garage type

 The 8'2" (98 inch) figure comes from the federal 2010 ADA Standards for Accessible Design: van-accessible parking spaces, their access aisles, and the vehicular route serving them must provide at least 98 inches of vertical clearance so wheelchair-lift vans can pass (see the U.S. Access Board's parking guide).
 7'0" is the clearance commonly designed for ordinary spaces.
 Some states go further — California, for example, applies the 8'2" requirement to every accessible space, not just van spaces.

-WillIFit.ai tracks 8,800+ parking garages, tunnels, and low bridges across 226 US cities — many with clearances read straight from the posted sign in Google Street View.
+WillIFit.ai tracks 10,000+ parking garages, tunnels, and low bridges across 226 US cities — many with clearances read straight from the posted sign in Google Street View.
 Enter your height and see what fits.

-Check a garage near you →
+Check a garage near you →Frequently asked questions

 How tall is a standard parking garage?